Maikel Garcia Preview, Player Props: Royals vs. Tigers

 Maikel Garcia At The Plate

-- Garcia has driven home a run in 40 games this year (33.6%), including more than one RBI in 5.9% of his games and producing three or more of his team's runs on one occasion..
+- Garcia has picked up an RBI in 33.6% of his games this season, with more than one RBI in 5.9% of his games.
+He has also driven in three or more runs in one contest.

-- He has scored in 38.7% of his games this year, with more than one run scored in 8.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.